Bierinformatik/MIRfix/README.md

 (genomes): The genomes to search (list) as explained in the Documentation (mapfile): mapping file
 (matfile): The mature sequences fasta file
+(flank): we are using 10 in our study
-(matrices): The directory where the matrices are, please add the "/" at the end as in the example below (flank): we are using 10 in our study
+(matrices): The directory where the matrices are, please add the "/" at the end as in the example below # Please not that when using conda environment no need for this parameter.

 ## USAGE
 bash runMIRfix.sh
+To run an example, go to the directory "RUNexample/" and run the pipeline.
+Just change edit the directory in each line in the file "genomes_list.txt" to your local directory to the genomes.

 ## MORE
 Please have a look at the detailed documentation in the docs folder.